 Collection and other disposal options

-Individual owners whose declarations have been accepted and who have submitted their completed claim for compensation, will select from two options to dispose of prohibited firearms through the Assault-Style Firearms Compensation Program during the collection phase:
+Individual owners whose declarations have been accepted and who have submitted their completed claim for compensation, have two options to dispose of their prohibited firearms through the Assault-Style Firearms Compensation Program during the collection phase:

 Collection appointments and options may vary by region and must comply with all applicable provincial laws.
-Collection appointments will not be available for deactivation.
+All destruction of firearms collected over the course of the program will be completed before the end of the amnesty period, on October 30, 2026.

 Individuals who live in Saskatchewan or Alberta should consult their provincial government for any additional laws or regulations that may affect participation in the program.